 Figure 48nad Ranging Information IE Content

-The RX TX Time Difference field contains the difference in time, in nanoseconds, at the device generating this IE from the time the frame containing the IE is transmitted to the time a RFRAME was received.
+The RX TX Time Difference field contains the difference in time, in nanoseconds, at the device generating this IE, from the time the frame containing the IE is transmitted to the time a RFRAME was received.
 The reference for these time values is given by macSyncSymbolOffset.

 This IE shall be generated and included in the acknowledgement when an RFRAME is received by a TVWS RDEV with the AR field of the MHR set to 1.